nadiarvi/run-the-cat/README.md

 - **Clickable Background After Completion**
   When a level is completed and the overlay is displayed, the background remains interactive.
 This allows players to accidentally trigger cat movement even though the game should not be playable.

+- **Sprite Can Move Outside the Frame**
+  When the Cat sprite moves beyond the visible frame, it becomes unresponsive to controls.
+Currently, there is no boundary-checking logic implemented to prevent the sprite from leaving the playable area.

 ## ✨ Special Features